aakashkavaiya/Remotely-add-post-in-Blog-Blogspot/README.md

 In Google Sheet go to `Tools > Script Editor`

-in Script Editor clear all text and Past Code from Code.js and Click on `Save :fa-file-text-o: `
+in Script Editor clear all text and Past Code from Code.js and Click on `Save`

-Now go to `Trigger` option and Click on `Add Trigger` Button (Right Bottom Side) Add `Select event source` it should be on From `Spreadsheet`
+Now go to `Trigger` option and Click on `Add Trigger` Button (Right Bottom Side) Add `Select event source` . it should be on `Spreadsheet`

 Now in `Select event type` click on `On Submit` and hit the `Save` Button.